 Future Applications of Sensing Technologies for Fidelitous Wearable Devices (FAST FWD)

-The Intelligence Advanced Research Projects Activity (IARPA) is seeking information on the future capabilities of wearable devices for direct and persistent sensing of an individual and their local social and physical environment.
+The Intelligence Advanced Research Projects Activity is seeking information on the future capabilities of wearable devices for direct and persistent sensing of an individual and their local social and physical environment.
 Of specific interest are potential advancements in sensing capabilities that enable accurate, continuous measurement with devices that are relatively imperceptible to the user and seamlessly integrated with their daily activities.
-This request for information (RFI) is issued solely for information gathering and planning purposes; this RFI does not constitute a formal solicitation for proposals.
+This request for information is issued solely for information gathering and planning purposes; this RFI does not constitute a formal solicitation for proposals.
 The following sections of this RFI define the overall scope of the technical domain of interest, along with instructions for the preparation and submission of responses.

 Background & Scope

 The growing capabilities of consumer electronics have enabled wearable devices1 that provide new opportunities for understanding and predicting human health, performance, and behavior.
 Exemplified by communities like the “quantified self” movement,2 this expanded consumer market has led to an increased appreciation for the potential value in using wearable devices to enable direct and persistent sensing of individuals and their social and physical environment.
 Accordingly, the most popular applications today are fitness and other lifestyle trackers3 with other wearable devices being used in, or being developed for, the workplace, entertainment, education, public safety, as well as the healthcare and medical sectors.
 Further, these trends in both market growth and diversification are projected to continue as wearable devices advance technologically and become more integrated within our lives.4